ISO 27001 Annex A 8.34 – Protection of Information Systems During Audit Testing

 Top 3 Mistakes People Make

-2. You didn’t agree and sign off the scope of the test
+Issue: You did not formally agree and document the scope of the audit or test.

 Control typeInformation